 Both academic engagement and RSI can be either synchronous or asynchronous.
 While synchronous options are often listed without other conditions (i.e., the student simply showing up might suffice), asynchronous options are often conditioned on the presence of “interactive” elements.

 Does autograding or computer-generated feedback count toward RSI?
+What about GenAI grading and feedback?

 The Department still considers autograding to lack the presence of an “instructor,” even when an instructor has written specific feedback scenarios.
 This does not mean autograders should not be used, and indeed autograded assignments are still helpful for demonstrating “academic engagement” and can be used as part of monitoring efforts.
 However, “human” feedback would still be needed, perhaps directly alongside the autograded feedback, for such feedback to count as RSI (e.g., multiple choice mixed with short answers reviewed by the instructor and/or accompanied by substantive feedback from the instructor about why certain answers are right or wrong or perhaps suggestions for where to look for additional information).
+The same could be said about uses of GenAI grating and feedback tools or use cases.
+These can be used (though see the GenAI page for a discussion of ethical and legal issues that should first be considered) but RSI requirements will still need to be satisfied through other means.

 For the “at least two” types of substantive interaction requirement, how often do at least two need to be demonstrated?